13bfc3s/linux/README.md

 # linux

-So far this is just a bash_aliases file that i use.
+.bash_aliases
-Don't forget to `source ~/.bashrc` after installation
+just some workspace prepping.. don't forget to `source ~/.bashrc` after installation

+remote_sync.sh
+add this to crontab to sync. will update discord with syncs.